CatalogueOfLife/coldp/README.md

 #### referenceID
 A referenceID pointing to the Reference table indicating the publication of the type designation.
 Most often this is equivalent to the original names referenceID, but for subsequent designations a later reference should be cited.

+#### page
+The exact single page number where the type designation was published in the linked reference.
+If the value spans multiple pages, the first page should be given.

+*added in v1.1*

 #### locality
 The type locality.
 Ideally from largest area to smallest.